J0llyMan/Defensive-Security/Cyber-Threat-Intelligence/Cyber Threat Intelligence Tools/PhishTool.md

 ## 🧪 Example Scenario (TryHackMe Exercise)

-During the Room, I explored PhishTool’s capabilities by doing an Exercise/Project (PhishTool-Project.md) but I have added it in the `/CTFs & Projects` for user readibility and proper file categorization.
+During the Room, I explored PhishTool’s capabilities by doing exploring its the Images and GIF files shown inside the rooms.
+I have not posted the resources due to its premium room status.

 ---